 - No emulation overhead

-Example : VMWare ESX server uses this method.
-A customised Linux version known as Service Console is used as the administrative operating system.
-It is not as fast as Para virtualisation.
+Example: VMWare ESX server uses this method.
+A customized Linux version known as Service Console is used as the administrative operating system.
+It is not as fast as Paravirtualization.

-- No modification to Guest operating system required.
+- No modification to the Guest operating system is required.

 - Slower due to emulation

-It is similar to Full Virtualisation and Para virtualisation in terms of operation except that it requires hardware support.
-Much of the hypervisor overhead due to trapping and emulating I/O operations and status instructions executed within a guest OS is dealt by relying on the hardware extensions of the x86 architecture.
+It is similar to Full Virtualization and Paravirtualization in terms of operation except that it requires hardware support.
+Much of the hypervisor overhead due to trapping and emulating I/O operations and status instructions executed within a guest OS is dealt with by relying on the hardware extensions of the x86 architecture.

-Unmodified OS can be run as the hardware support for virtualisation would be used to handle hardware access requests, privileged and protected operations and to communicate with the virtual machine.
+Unmodified OS can be run as the hardware support for virtualization would be used to handle hardware access requests, privileged and protected operations, and to communicate with the virtual machine.

-Examples : AMD – V Pacifica and Intel VT Vanderpool provides hardware support for virtualisation.
+Examples: AMD – V Pacifica and Intel VT Vanderpool provide hardware support for virtualization.

-- No modification to guest operating system required.
+- No modification to a guest operating system is required.

 - Very less hypervisor overhead